TSPDiffuser: Diffusion Models as Learned Samplers for Traveling Salesperson Path Planning Problems: Experiments

-\paragraph{Baselines} Due to the absence of prior work that solves the same problem, we have extended existing path planning algorithms for baseline methods.
-All the baselines below are able to construct a roadmap to evaluate traveling costs for all combinations of destinations (\ie, support multi-query setups), which is then followed by the same solution procedure shown in Sec.~\ref{subsec:solving_tsp}. \begin{itemize}[leftmargin=1em] \item \textbf{Probabilistic Roadmap (PRM)}~\cite{karaman2011sampling}: A classical sampling-based path planning algorithm that is also used to generate ground-truth paths.
+\paragraph{Baselines} Due to the absence of prior work that solves the same problem,\footnote{Note that existing learning-based TSP solvers~\cite{graikos2022diffusion,xin2021neurolkh,zhang2021solving,jin2023pointerformer} leverage machine learning to \emph{solve TSPs while assuming that pairwise travel costs are already given}, thus cannot be compared to the proposed method.} we have extended existing path planning algorithms for baseline methods.
+All the baselines below are able to construct a roadmap to evaluate travel costs for all combinations of destinations (\ie, support multi-query setups), which is then followed by the same solution procedure shown in Sec.~\ref{subsec:solving_tsp}. \begin{itemize} \item \textbf{Probabilistic Roadmap (PRM)}~\cite{karaman2011sampling}: A classical sampling-based path planning algorithm that is also used to generate ground-truth paths.
 Roadmaps were constructed by sampling $M_\mathrm{prm}\in\{200, 500, 1000, 2000\}$ nodes uniformly from non-obstacle regions, and then connecting the nodes based on $r$-neighbor search, where $r$ was determined adaptively based on \cite{karaman2011sampling}. \item \textbf{Critical PRM (CPRM)}~\cite{ichter2020learned}: A data-driven path planner that learns to detect `critical' regions in environments and prioritizes sampling from those regions for constructing a roadmap.
 In this baseline, we directly regard regions around ground-truth paths as critical, and learn a U-Net to predict those regions.
 Sampled nodes are connected based on $r$-neighbors, where $r$ was determined in the same way as that of PRM.\footnote{Although the original CPRM connects non-critical nodes to all critical nodes, we employed $r$-neighbors because such full connections required a long time despite limited solution quality in our problem setup.} The number of nodes was selected among $M_\mathrm{cprm}\in\{100, 200, 300, 400\}$ to see how SPL scores and required times can change. \item \textbf{Diffuser}~\cite{janner2022planning}: A state-of-the-art trajectory generation method using diffusion models.
 For a fair comparison, we employed the same diffusion model architecture as that of TSPDiffuser in Sec.~\ref{subsec:model_arch}.
 A single loop path is generated from a learned model and then connected with destinations and boundary nodes to construct a roadmap.
-This baseline can also be viewed as a degraded version of TSPDiffuser where the number of paths is limited to $M=1$. \end{itemize}
+This baseline can be viewed as a degraded version of TSPDiffuser where the number of paths is $M=1$. \end{itemize}